skulljs/skulljs.github.io/docs/deployment/pm2.markdown

 ## Optional step - Set up SSL certificate for HTTPS

-1. Put your certificate key in **sslcert/key.pem** without changing the filename or extension
+1. Put your certificate key in **sslcert/xxx.key.pem**, you can only change the xxx part
-1. Put your certificate file in **sslcert/cert.pem** without changing the filename or extension
+1. Put your certificate file in **sslcert/xxx.cert.pem**, you can only change the xxx part

 ---